philzook58/philzook58.github.io/_posts/2025-07-21-assembly_verify.md

       "cuts": {}
     }

 The core verification procedure runs all paths through the program.
 We can try to be smarter later, but this is good enough for now.
-By including the notion of cuts, tehre are only a finite number of paths through a cut control flow graph.
+By including the notion of cuts, there are only a finite number of paths through a loopless cut control flow graph.
 We do not have the trust another CFG reconstructor since we discover the CFG as we execute.

 We seed the execution with the entry points.